 Before accepting the award, the authorized official should carefully read the award package.
 The award package contains instructions on administering the grant award, as well as terms and conditions with which the recipient must comply.
 Recipients must accept the conditions in this NOFO as well as Terms and Conditions in the Notice of Award to receive an award under this program.
 Appendix A of this notice lists the Special Terms and Conditions.

-Successful applicants for DHS grant and cooperative agreements are required to comply with DHS Standard Administrative Terms and Conditions, which are available online at the following site:
+All successful applicants for all DHS grant and cooperative agreements are required to comply with DHS Standard Administrative Terms and Conditions, which are available online at: